CodeX-HL7-FHIR-Accelerator/GenomeX-DataExchange/input/pagecontent/payload.md

 The recommended path to enable a smooth transition involves multiple steps to bridge from HL7v2 only ordering and resulting systems to a fully FHIR-ized system.
 To that end, these recommendations are provided:
 - Continue to embed the final PDF test report in the HL7v2 message
-- Begin to embed a test result FHIR transaction bundle in the HL7v2 message (option 1)
+- Begin to embed a test result FHIR collection bundle in the HL7v2 message (option 1)
 	- Option to embed the final PDF test report in FHIR bundle to validate full system operation prior to moving off HL7v2 transport
 - Introduce the FHIR RP once FHIR servers are exposed for the lab and ordering organization (option 2)
-	- RP to a FHIR transaction bundle
+	- RP to a FHIR collection bundle
 	- RP to a FHIR searchset

 #### Decision: CodeableCocept Usage Pattern